-Description Corner terraced villa.

-Accommodation GROUND FLOOR: Entrance Vestibule, Living Room and Kitchen.

-FIRST FLOOR: Bedroom and Bathroom with WC.
+Description Semi detached villa.
+Accommodation GROUND FLOOR:- Living Room, Dining Room & Kitchen.
+FIRST FLOOR:- Bedroom 1, Bedroom 2, Bedroom 3 & Bathroom (with Wc).

-Gross internal floor area (m2) 41 sq metres or thereby.
+Gross internal floor area (m2) 78m 2 or thereby.

-Neighbourhood and location The subjects are situated in an established area of similar style properties within East Calder, convenient for local shopping, educational and social amenities.
+The subjects are situated in an established area of similar style properties within Bathgate convenient for local shopping, educational and social amenties.

-Age Built around 1982.
+Age Built around 1978.
 Weather Dry and cloudy.

-Chimney stacks Not applicable.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+The shared chimney is of brick pointed construction with lead flashings formed at the intersection of the tilework.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof has a pitched profile overlaid in tiles with a tiled ridge section.
-Access was gained to the roof void via a hatch formed in the first floor hallway ceiling.
-The roof is of preformed timber trusses overlaid in felt.
+The roof has a pitched profile overlaid in tiles with a tiled section.
+Access is gained to the roof void via a hatch formed in the first floor hallway ceiling.
+The roof void is partly floored.
+The roof is of preformed timber trusses overlaid in felt with insulation between the rafters and joists.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 PVC gutters and downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.

 Foundations and concealed parts were not exposed or inspected.
-The main walls are constructed of timber framework enclosed in brick/blockwork, roughcast externally.
+The main walls are constructed of cavity brick/blockwork pointed and roughcast externally.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are of uPVC hinged, hopper and tilt and turn design fitted with sealed unit double glazing.
+The windows are of uPVC hinged design fitted with sealed unit double glazing.
 The external doors are of PVC double glazed design.
-The fascia boarding is finished in timber.
+Fascias and soffits are finished in PVC.

 External decorations Visually inspected.
-The external woodwork is stained.
+Generally PVC.

 Conservatories / porches Not applicable.
 Communal areas Not applicable.

-Garages and permanent outbuildings There is no garage.
+Garages and permanent outbuildings Visually inspected.
+Detached but adjacent to the property is a single car garage of concrete panel construction with a corrugated asbestos roof.
+The garage has a concrete floor.
+Access is gained via a metal door at the front and a timber side door.
+The garage is serviced with power and light.
 Outside areas and boundaries Visually inspected.
-The front garden is laid out with lawn with gravel path at the side.
-At the rear of the block is a paved and gravel garden area bound by timber fencing.
+The front garden is laid out with mono block, lawn and borders with a gravel drive at the side.
+The rear garden is laid out with paving and a raised lawn/borders.
+Boundaries are mostly defined by timber fencing, brick walls and stone walls.
 Ceilings Visually inspected from floor level.
 The ceiling areas are lined with plasterboard sheeting.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The walls are lined with plasterboard sheeting.
-The kitchen is fully tiled with the bathroom partly wet walled.
+The walls are plastered on hard and lined with plasterboard sheeting.
+The kitchen is partly tiled with the bathroom fully tiled.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-The flooring at ground floor level is of solid concrete construction.
+Flooring at ground floor level is of solid concrete construction.
 Flooring at first floor level is of suspended timber construction.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The skirtings and facings are of softwood.
-The doors are of timber panel and timber glazed design.
+Skirtings and facings are of softwood.
+Doors are of timber panel and timber glazed design.
 Kitchen units are provided at wall and base level.
-Chimney breasts and fireplaces Not applicable.
-Internal decorations Visually inspected.
-Walls and ceiling areas are painted.
-Cellars Not applicable.